openid/authzen/authorization-api-1_0.md

 The Authorization API has two main features:

 * An Access Evaluations API, which enables a PEP to find out if a specific request can be permitted to access specific resources
-* A Search API, which enables a PEP to discover all assets that a principal has access to, by specifying conditions for the access
+* A Search API, which enables a PEP to discover all resources that a subject has access to, by specifying conditions for the access

 # Terminology

-Principal:
+Subject:
 : The user or robotic principal about whom the Authorization API call is being made

-Asset:
+Resource:
 : The target of the request; the resource about which the Authorization API is being made

 Action:
-: The operation the Principal has attempted on the Asset in an Authorization API call
+: The operation the Subject has attempted on the Resource in an Authorization API call

 PDP:
 : Policy Decision Point.
 The component or system that provides authorization decisions over the network interface defined here as the Authorization API